reciprocity/web-components-poc/README.md

 simple component - build with wrapper: `simple/npm run build:mwc` - also copies js file build dropdown with wrapper: `zenlib2/npm run build:multiselect-wc`

-# Vue custom elements lib
+# Vue custom element lib
 use .umd.js when building with **vue custom elements**
 - Note: Doesn't pick up styles

+To build my-web-component with vue custom element and copy it to vue and angular app:
+`/simple-vue-custom-el/yarn build:custom-el`